Post by Wade Vagle

 Here's a test to see how easily this linkage variation #6 of Strider's mechanism can be driven by an external force - gravity in this case:

-Strider's legs can also be driven by pushing the robot when built in an 8-leg version, although not as efficiently as 12-leg versions, and the ramp's slope had to be increased to get an 8-legged Strider to walk below:
+Strider's legs can also be driven by pushing the robot when built in an 8-leg version, although not nearly as efficiently as 12-leg versions, and the ramp's slope had to be increased to get an 8-legged Strider to walk below:

 Welcome to DIYWalkers!
 I'm Ben Vagle, and I've been building mechanical walkers since I was 11 years old, both big and small.
 I started this blog to share what I've learned, and to collaborate with you.
 Let's see if we can take walkers to the next level!